-JSON Exports API
+JSON Exports API for Camera data

 While the GraphQL API exposes a number of interesting metrics, it wasn’t designed to export raw data efficiently.